tromshusky/huskyos-3/README.md

 # HuskyOS — computers made easy 🐾💻

-HuskyOS is a friendly, ready-made NixOS setup for families and people who just want their computer to work — like a smartphone, but for a full PC.
+HuskyOS is a friendly, ready-made Linux for families and people who just want their computer to work — like a smartphone, but for a full PC.
 It uses well-supported pieces (GNOME, Flatpak, signed boot) and puts them together so updates, resets, and app installs feel simple and safe.

 ## Why you'll like it 😊
+- Small by default: HuskyOS itself is quite empty, compared to Smartphones, that come full of apps you never asked for.
+On the first launch you can then download all you need, or look for the apps you need on the Flathub store at anytime.
-- Fast, safe updates: updates are "atomic" — they switch the whole system at once and you can undo them if something breaks.
-The updater only rebuilds what changed, so updates are quick.
+- Fast, safe updates: updates are "atomic" - the update prepares in the background and is activated instantly when booting the computer the next time - zero waiting time.
+The updater only rebuilds what changed, so not much internet is needed, and updates are quick.
-- Easy factory reset: user files and system files are kept separate, so wiping a machine for a kid or guest is quick without re-downloading everything.
+- Easy factory reset: Apps and Settings are in a container, that you can discard at any time instantly, whilst keeping your documents.
-- Apps are sandboxed: apps come from Flatpak (like apps on your phone) and are isolated from your personal files unless you allow access.
+- Apps are sandboxed: apps come from Flatpak and are isolated from your personal files.
-- Secure boot and signed images: boot code can be signed so the machine boots only trusted software.
+- Secure boot and rootless software: once HuskyOS is installed, no app can modify the core system but the updater.
+That makes it almost impossible to break it.

 ## How it's different from Windows (in simple terms) 🔍
 - Safer updates and simple rollbacks — no more worrying an update bricked the PC.